Czech Republic: Biodiversity and conservation

 As of 2020, the Czech Republic ranks as the 21st most environmentally conscious country in the world in Environmental Performance Index.
 It had a 2018 Forest Landscape Integrity Index mean score of 1.71/10, ranking it 160th globally out of 172 countries.
-The Czech Republic has four National Parks (Šumava National Park, Krkonoše National Park, České Švýcarsko National Park, Podyjí National Park) and 25 Protected Landscape Areas.
-The fauna of the Czech Republic includes a wide variety of animal species.
+The Czech Republic has four national parks (Šumava National Park, Krkonoše National Park, České Švýcarsko National Park, Podyjí National Park) and 25 protected landscape areas.
+Fauna includes a wide variety of animal species.
 Some species (especially endangered ones) are bred in reserves.
 Among the rare animals are, for example, eagles, ospreys, bustards, and storks.